SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

+This file documents the Firebase Realtime WebSocket Protocol.
+In this file, the "client library" or "client" refers to the [firebase-js-sdk](https://github.com/firebase/firebase-js-sdk)

 Firebase perfers to communicate over WebSockets for a fast, realtime communication.
+The Realtime-database also has a [REST API](https://firebase.google.com/docs/reference/rest/database/), but it has limited functionality compared to the WebSocket protocol.

 Every message will be a JSON object, and all messages must have a `"t"` and `"d"` key, for 'message type' and 'data' respectivly.

-(Note that there is also a REST API, but it has limited functionality)

-The "client library" refers to the [firebase-js-sdk](https://github.com/firebase/firebase-js-sdk)
+(With one exception; the [Keep alive](#keep-alive) message)

 # Client to Server